-In order to safeguard the interest of the complainants, complaints shall be dealt with confidentially unless the complainant waives his or her right to confidentiality.
+In order to safeguard the interest of the complainants, complaints shall be dealt with appropriate confidentially in accordance with national and EU law unless the complainant waives his or her right to confidentiality.
 For complainants who waive their right to confidentiality, it is understood that he or she consents to the Fundamental Rights Officer or the Agency disclosing his or her identity in relation to the matter under complaint.